mgechev/angularjs-style-guide/README.md

 0. Source code or articles I've read
 0. My own experience

-**Note**: this is still a draft of the style guide, its main goal is to be community-driven so filling the gaps will be greatly appreciated by the whole community.
+**Note 1**: this is still a draft of the style guide, its main goal is to be community-driven so filling the gaps will be greatly appreciated by the whole community.
+**Note 2**: before following any of the guidelines in the translations of the English document, make sure they are up-to date.
+The latest version of the AngularJS style guide is in the current document.

 In this style guide you won't find common guidelines for JavaScript development.
 Such can be found at: